elahn/exercism.io/docs/reviewing-a-pull-request.md

 - Does the exercise pull in unnecessary dependencies?
 - Have all but the first test been skipped?
 (Only for tracks that use `pending` or `skip` or `ignore` directives)
 - If the exercise introduced difficult language features, is there a `HINTS.md` file that points to some good documentation about it?
+- Do the tests use the data from the [`canonical-data.json`](https://github.com/exercism/x-common#test-data-format-canonical-datajson) file (if it exists)?
+Are any of the deviations from `canonical-data.json` generally useful to other language tracks? _If so, consider submitting them back to the x-common repository._

 There is usually no right answer, and sometimes the best answer is "I don't know, we'll see."
 If it seems good enough we can merge it.
 It can always be improved later.